ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 - `file_id`: the ID of the file that shall be downloaded or uploaded
 - `user_id`: the internal ID of the user
 - `public_key`: the public key stored in the work package
+- `full_user_name`: the full name of the user (with academic title)
+- `email`: the email address of the user

+The user name and email are part of the token so that the upload/download controllers can log this information and notify the users.

 The work order tokens are signed by the Work Package Service.
 A separate key pair (different from the keys used for the internal access tokens) should be created for this purpose.
 The public key must be also communicated to the download/upload controller services so that they can validate the work order token.